Kingswood Prep School and Nursery, Bath

 WRAP AROUND CARE

 The nursery’s open 50 weeks of the year, from 8am – 6pm, so super convenient for working parents.
 In the Prep, you can drop off for early morning breakfast club as early as 7.30am, kids can stay for supper or later (get that pesky homework out of the way at school).
-Flexi boarding when you need it.
-During holidays, kids aged 3 to 6 years can come along to the KPS Active holiday club (all sorts of sporty and arty-crafty activities) – and bring their friends.
+During holidays, kids from Reception to Year 6 can come along to the KPS Active holiday club (all sorts of sporty and arty-crafty activities) – and bring their friends.

 WORD ON THE GROUND